Isometries of lattices and automorphisms of K3 surfaces: Realizable Salem numbers

+{\bf Proof of Theorem \ref{n+}.} If $|S(1)|$ and $S(-1)$ are not both squares or if if $d$ is divisible by $4$, then the result follows from the proposition; if $d \equiv 6 \ {\rm (mod \ 8)}$, then it follows from Proposition \ref{summary}.

 \begin{defn} Let $\alpha$ be a Salem number and let $\delta$ be a conjugate of $\alpha$ such that $|\delta| = 1$.
-We say that $(\alpha,\delta)$ is (non-projectively) {\it realizable} if there exists an automorphism of a non-projective $K3$ surface of dynamical degree $\alpha$ and and determinant $\delta$.
+We say that $(\alpha,\delta)$ is {\it realizable} (resp. projectively realizable) if there exists an automorphism of a $K3$ surface (resp. a projective $K3$ surface) having an automorphism of dynamical degree $\alpha$ and and determinant $\delta$.

 \end{defn}